Remotely unlock a LUKS-encrypted Linux server using Dropbear

 openssh-server

-Fix that in the next steps by creating a new authorized_keys
+We'll fix that in the next steps by creating a new authorized_keys

-file and adding the client's SSH key.
+file and adding the CLIENT SSH key.

 The version of Dropbear packaged in Debian does not support ed25519